 Beware of Possible Safety Hazards

 Depending on the age of an appliance, there may be safety issues to consider.
-For instance, refrigerators designed in the 1920's used gasses instead of Freon that could result in an explosion or even poisoning.
-Also consider electrical cords and whether they're safe when used with the receptacles you have.
+For instance, refrigerators designed in the 1920s used gasses instead of Freon which could result in an explosion or even poisoning.
+Also, consider electrical cords and whether they're safe when used with the receptacles you have.
 Many vintage appliances are made of metal, which means you may want to consider plugging them into a GFI outlet, as the appliance may not be grounded.

 Your biggest concern for an older appliance will likely be finding replacement parts if you need them.
-If you love the retro look and feel but aren't quite sure about an appliance, give Mr. Appliance a call and have it inspected - you'll enjoy peace of mind!
+If you love the retro look and feel but aren't quite sure about an appliance, give Mr. Appliance a call and have your appliance inspected or serviced - you'll enjoy peace of mind!